Azraelbazrael/monster_puzzlers/README.md

     - [ ] player level / floor is reset upon death

 - [ ] inventory system
-    - [ ] items are dropped from rocks/enemies
+    - [x] items are dropped from rocks
+    - [ ] enemies drop items when killed
     - [x] collectable items
     - [x] player can hold items
     - [x] items can be crafted